TheArkive/IronToolbar_ahk2/README.md

 <summary>...</summary>

 ### Toolbar.New()
-Usage: `tb := Toolbar.New(gui, options, styles)`
+Usage: `tb := Toolbar.New(in_gui, sOptions, Styles, MixedBtns, EasyMode)`

 Creates a new toolbar.
 Most styles are applied to toolbars automatically.

-* gui: A GUI object to attach the toolbar to.
+* in_gui: A GUI object to attach the toolbar to.
-* options: A string of options, formatted the same as AHK GUI options.
+* sOptions: A string of options, formatted the same as AHK GUI options.
-* styles: A string of Styles and ExStyles to apply to the toolbar.
+* Styles: A string of Styles and ExStyles to apply to the toolbar.
+* MixedBtns: Boolean, true by default.\
+By default, toolbar style "List" and ExStyle "MixedButtons" are automatically set so that the user can easily set a mix of text buttons, icon buttons, and buttons with icon and text.
+Set this value to false to omit these styles.
+This will allow you to use `tb.ShowText()` and `tb.HideText` to toggle button text, and the button text will be below all the buttons instead of to the right of the icon (which is what "List" style does).
+* EasyMode: Boolean, true by default.\
+Turning off Easy Mode automatically disables MixedBtns.
+All automatic styles are disabled so you can control them manually.

 Toolbar Styles: